sfeir-open-source/sfeir-python-academy/labs/lab-01/README.md

 ## 2. Creating a virtual environment within the project
 1. Open an intregated Terminal
-2. Create a virtual environment within the project root with this commande: `$ virtualenv venv`
+2. Create a virtual environment within the project root with this command: `$ virtualenv venv`
 3. Activate the virtual environment with this command: `$ source venv/bin/activate`

 ![Alt text](./python-venv-activated.png)